Bigash94/mppnp/README.md

 $ make check
 $ sudo make install

 4. then you go to se/trunk, and you make a target dir for se:
-$ sudo mkdir /opt/se-1.2
-or
 $sudo mkdir /opt/se-1.2_gfortran

 5. finally compile and install se: